 Nutrients are essential for good health and weight control.
 As previously mentioned, a nutrient deficiency can cause many obvious symptoms.
 However, because weight gain normally creeps up slowly, it tends to be ignored and is not associated with a shortage of a specific nutrient.

 You can run low on key nutrients by ignoring certain food groups in favor of inSANE ones.
-For instance, if you eat few non-starchy vegetables in favor of french fries and other fast-food fares, you miss out on essential vitamins, minerals, and fiber your body needs to function properly and to control your weight.
+For instance, if you eat a few non-starchy vegetables in favor of french fries and other fast-food fares, you miss out on essential vitamins, minerals, and fiber your body needs to function properly and to control your weight.

 Eating too few or low-quality macronutrients — carbs and fiber, fats, and proteins — creates a nutrient deficiency that can lead to weight gain.
 The macronutrient, you see, contain the vitamins, minerals, essential fatty acids, and other nutrients you need for your health and your waistline.